Our Review Process

 - Fatty fish- Packed with omega-3 fatty acids such as DHA and EPA, fatty fish such as salmon, sardines, etc. will prevent you from developing heart problems that diabetic people are prone to.

 - Greek yogurt- The probiotics present in Greek yogurt enables it to control sugar levels.
-It has fewer carbs as compared to ordinary yogurts and has been proven beneficial for type 2 diabetes.
+It has fewer carbs as compared to ordinary yogurts and has been proven beneficial for type 2 diabetes and can be added in your type 2 diabetes food chart.

 - Flaxseeds- Lignans present in flaxseeds control sugar levels and reduce the risk of developing heart diseases.
 Intaking flax seeds helps to improve hemoglobin A1c.
 It also aids gut health and insulin sensitivity.